What to do if you are left with too many cooked collard greens, after making Lasagna with Collard Greens?

 Always the Girl Scout...

 Actually, I was originally a Brownie before I went up to the big leagues, and finally became a bonafide Girl Scout.
 How I hated the brown drab scratchy uniform of the Brownies, with beanie, brown socks, and oxford shoes.
 Girl Scouts had the air of being so grown up, compared to we, newbie, grade school, Brownies.
 I longed to wear the brighter green uniform of the Girl Scouts, and envied the Miss America kind of sash they wore to their meetings.
+These days, it would be much easier to find the pieces I wanted online, little ambitious ones today can find sites like http://www.pussyfootsocks.com.au/socks-for-comfort/bamboo-socks.html that hold similar items and build an outfit.
+It was not so easy in my day, oh how upset I would get at my perceived unfairness.
 Their across the chest sashes were covered with colorful round embroidered badges, one for each of their accomplishments while being a scout.
 I was never sure about what the purpose of being a member of the Brownies was, except that it prepared you to become a Girl Scout.
 It seemed like a glorified militaristic play group.
 Meetings started with the group lining up and having our nails and hair inspected, along with the neatness of our uniforms.
 Heaven help you if your uniform was not ironed.
 We did get to play, and would often bake and eat snacks.
 Eventually, I got to fly up, along with my friends, and become a Girl Scout.
-It made me feel more grown up, although I don’t think I ever really got it.
-I liked the idea of getting badges, but didn’t like the work it took to earn the badges.
+It made me feel more grown up, although I don't think I ever really got it.
+I liked the idea of getting badges, but didn't like the work it took to earn the badges.
 I think I could have used a lot more guidance and supervision.
 I went through the ritual of selling Girl Scout cookies, but could not compete with friends whose families called all their relatives and business customers, and wound up selling their entire quota of cookies, if not more.
 I actually do remember going door to door with a friend to sell cookies.
 No mother in their right mind, in this day and age, would ever let their daughters go door to door to apartment buildings where they did not know the residents, in order to try to sell boxes of cookies.
 Needless to say, I was not a Girl Scout for long.
 However, I still have a thing for their Samoas, and my husband has a jones for Thin Mint Girl Scout Cookies.
 Some things never change.

 Dear Reader, do try this recipe for Cheesy, Saucy Collard Greens Casserole...